Should I Replace Both Knees at Once?

 Patients must also be ready to be in surgery longer, however.

-“A bilateral replacement of the knees requires a surgeon who can work accurately and quickly, because the longer a patient is under anesthesia, the more likely there can be complications,” said Chatrath.
+“A bilateral replacement of the knees requires a surgeon who can work accurately and quickly, because the longer a patient is under anesthesia, the more likely there can be complications,” Christensen said.

 Types of Knee Surgeries